• Art magazine

 Art is more than just an expression of creativity - it is a Mirrors of society, its habits, symbols and longings.
 Tobacco is a surprising but constant motif in art history.

-Whether in paintings, literature or contemporary installations - tobacco and smoking have inspired artists and helped to illustrate complex topics such as enjoyment, vice and human nature.
+Whether in paintings , literature, or contemporary installations, tobacco and smoking have inspired artists and helped illustrate complex themes such as pleasure, vice, and human nature.

 But why did Tobacco find its permanent place in the art world, and how does its meaning change in modern artistic works?